-Responsibility for the specific relationships and sex education programme lays with the relevant curriculum staff; form tutors, Science, Religious Education, Physical Education and Character and Culture/PSHE).
+Responsibility for the specific relationships and sex education programme lays with the relevant curriculum staff; form tutors, Science, Religious Education, Physical Education and Character and Culture.
 However, all staff will be involved in developing the attitudes and values aspect of the RSE programme.
-They will be role models for students of good, healthy, wholesome relationships as between staff, other adults and students.
-They will also be contributing to the development of students' personal and social skills.
+They will be role models for pupils of good, healthy, wholesome relationships as between staff, other adults and pupils.
+They will also be contributing to the development of pupils' personal and social skills.